How Long To Date Before Marriage? [Statistics]

 • Understand the benefits of waiting: Longer dating periods can help couples learn more about each other, maintain a sense of independence, and achieve financial stability for their future wedding plans.

-How Soon is Too Soon to Propose?
+How Soon Is Too Soon to Propose

 There isn’t a one-size-fits-all answer to how soon is too soon to propose.